Strategies for Academic Success Workshop

 Strategies for Academic Success will teach students to:

-- understand the University's academic probation policy,
+- understand the University's academic warning policy,

 - recognize and remove barriers to academic success,

 - create a strategy to return to good academic standing.

 Additional resources focused on GPA improvement can be found by visiting the Academic Probation/Warning BeachBoard page found in your MyApps section of sso.csulb.edu.

 Students who have questions about academic standing, repeating courses for grade forgiveness, or who want additional advice about improving their GPAs should meet with a UCUA academic advisor in a drop-in advising session.
 Drop-in hours and additional information can be found on the main UCUA webpage.

 All undergraduate students must maintain at least a 2.0 grade point average (GPA) in all classes taken at CSULB and in all transferable courses from other colleges and universities, to remain in good academic standing.

 Academic warning results when a student's grades fall below a 2.0 GPA in either the CSULB cumulative GPA (all courses at CSULB) or in the overall cumulative GPA (all transferable college courses, including CSULB work).

 Students placed on academic warning are given one semester to raise their GPAs to a 2.0 and return to good academic standing.
 Students are subject to academic disqualification at the end of the first semester on academic warning if they have GPAs below the four minimum cumulative GPAs as follows: